-- Take the depth measurement at the same point every time you monitor your stream. - Stage can also be found by measuring the distance between a bridge and the stream below. - It is very important to measure from same point every time! - Whatever method you choose to measure stage with, stick to it for consistency!
+- Take the depth measurement at the same point every time you monitor your stream. - Stage can also be found by measuring the distance between a bridge and the stream below. - Always measure stage using the same method in order to be consistent.